chocolatey-archive/puppet-chocolatey/README.md

 **NOTE:** Chocolatey encrypts the password in a way that is not verifiable.
-If you need to rotate passwords, you cannot use this resource to do so unless you also change location, user, or priority (as those are ensurable properties).
+If you need to rotate passwords, you cannot use this resource to do so unless you also change the location, user, or priority (because those are ensurable properties).

 #### Features Configuration

 You can configure features that Chocolatey has available.
-Run `choco feature list` to see the configuration features available.
+Run `choco feature list` to see the available configuration features.

 Requires Chocolatey v0.9.9.0+.

 ##### Enable Auto Uninstaller

-Uninstall from programs and features without requiring an explicit uninstall script.
+Uninstall from Programs and Features without requiring an explicit uninstall script.

 ~~~puppet